 Con: Jeff (-4pts)

 Jeff was an odd character, in my opinion.
 Sebastian Stan did a decent enough job, but the character was severely inconsistent.
-I completely understand that this character was based on a real person, and that every moment involving the character may have actually happened.
+I completely that this character was based on a real person, and that every moment involving the character may have actually happened.
 However, in real life, there are a ton of circumstances and thoughts that contribute to someone’s actions and the movie did not have enough time to flesh them all out for Jeff.
 Again, everything in this movie could have been based on real events that were adapted into the movie, but I thought that Jeff’s change in behavior was something that definitely needed more focus.